bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/01-Stu_Command-Line/README.md

 ## Bonus

-- What command lists all the folders and files in a directory?
+- Which command lists all the folders and files in a directory?

-- What command lists all the hidden folders and files?
+- Which command lists all the hidden folders and files?

 - How do you move a file or folder?